oceanprotocol-archive/dev-ocean/doc/architecture/secret-store.md

 The type of document to encrypt is totally flexible.
 A document could be one or multiple URLs, access tokens to an external resource, etc.
 Typically in Ocean, during the Asset access phase, what we are decrypting is the URL to get access to an Asset that is stored in a cloud provider.

-This could be extended in following phases, allowing to encrypt/decrypt a unique Marketplace/Provider URL that a part of give access to a resource, as a previous phase setup the cloud provider access policies for a specific user/ip address.
+This could be extended in the future allowing configuration of access policies at runtime.
+This would allow the granting of access to specific IP addresses to get access to assets, after the authorization phase.

 The following diagram illustrates how a Secret Store integrates into the Ocean publishing flow: